Apparky/Basic-FastAPI-Python-APPARKY/README.md

 python main.py
 ```
 >
-> You'll see the server is running like this fashon
+> You'll see the server is running like this fashion
 >
 ```commandline
 (venv) PS C:\Users\...\fastapi> python main.py